How to Write a Business Plan for a Restaurant You Won’t Regret

 First and foremost, business plans are guiding lights for leaders.

-If you’re creating a new hospitality concept (or you already own or lead one, and it needs a reset!), this foundational work is an essential step for getting your ideas out of your head and onto the page in an organized manner that effectively communicates your vision and makes a strong business case for why it should be realized.
+If you’re creating a new restaurant (or you already own or lead one, and it needs a reset!), this foundational work is an essential step for getting your ideas out of your head and onto the page in an organized manner that effectively communicates your vision and makes a strong business case for why it should be realized.

 In other words, drafting a business plan is the equivalent of a restaurateur doing their homework.

-Five less obvious questions that might be on your mind and can be answered by a great business plan are:
+PRO TIP: Five less obvious questions that might be on your mind and can be answered by a great business plan are:

-1. What is your role within the business?
+- What is your role within the business?
 What does your job need to look like to ensure that you feel excited and energized by your work today, tomorrow, and 10 years from now?

-2. What values is your business committed to?
+- What values is your business committed to?
 How will these commitments shape your actions and decisions?

-4. Does your business generate the financial outcomes required to offer jobs and investor returns that are compelling, equitable, and sustainable?
+- Does your business generate the financial outcomes required to offer jobs and investor returns that are compelling, equitable, and sustainable?

-5. In what ways might your business bring prosperity beyond profitability?
+- In what ways might your business bring prosperity beyond profitability?

 Launching a thoughtful, economically viable hospitality business is hard.
 It should be!
 It’s a huge commitment and an immense responsibility.
-But here’s the good news…you don’t have to do it alone.

-WHO SHOULD WRITE A BUSINESS PLAN FOR A RESTAURANT? (hint: business plans are not only for openings)
+WHO SHOULD WRITE A BUSINESS PLAN FOR A RESTAURANT?

 We can’t create what we can’t see.
 The act of writing a business plan is ultimately an act of detailed visioning.

 A business plan documents the experiential, conceptual, financial, operational, and structural objectives for your business (most often a new one, but not always) and the strategies for achieving them.
-In its finished form, a business plan is a robust and powerful tool for sharing both the creative idea and the business case behind it with internal and external partners.

 If you are a current or aspiring entrepreneur and you check any of these boxes:

-• You already own or lead a hospitality business and you aren't feeling connected to it and aren't sure how to evolve it in the direction of a new vision
+- You already own or lead a hospitality business and you aren't feeling connected to it and aren't sure how to evolve it in the direction of a new vision

-• You want to grow your restaurant group with a new concept that offers both financial and human sustainability
+- You want to grow your restaurant group with a new concept that offers both financial and human sustainability

 …writing a business plan could be the critically clarifying next step you need to take towards opening a successful new concept or resetting an existing one.